varunhs2003/css.profile/README.md

 This is my profile site built using CSS.
-I did this while I am doing a CSS course.
+I did this while I was doing a CSS course.